 Students are admitted into the EMPA track in a cohort comprised of between twenty (20) and twenty-five (25) students.
 Each cohort participates in the same set of learning experiences.
 The requirements for graduation for all MPA tracks are the same.
 Since all EMPA students have significant professional experience they are exempted from the Internship I course requirement.

 EMPA students apply during the spring semester for classes that begin during the summer semester.
 The students enter and proceed through their course of study as members of a cohort.
 Students take the courses that are currently a part of the existing MPA curriculum.
-However, the andragogical methodology and lesson designs are modified to recognize the needs of an experienced public sector leader.
-Courses are presented in modular format utilizing the case study method.
-Given this teaching approach, some courses extend for more than a semester.
-Most of the classes are taught in teams to insure students are exposed to faculty that are current public sector professionals and faculty with strong academic grounding.
 The program is structured so that typically, students are able to earn a degree in 18 months.

 Tuition and fees for the EMPA track are greater than the General MPA track tuition and fees.
 This is explained by the nature of the program.
 The EMPA program has an all-inclusive pricing model.
 Thus students pay one charge to cover many of the costs that others pay in addition to the university tuition and fees.
 EMPA charges cover among other expenses: